nfollin/CSCI6212-class-materials/README.md

 ### Make-up Exam/Quiz

 No make-up exam/quiz will be given except for documented illness or personal emergency.
 The instructor must be notied PRIOR to the scheduled exam time in order for a make-up exam to be granted.
-A 15-minute quiz will be given each week from 6:10-6:25pm in class.
+A 15-minute quiz will be given at the beginning of class (6:10-6:25pm).
 You should arrive in class on time.

 ### Course Outline